jesusmaldonado/sonido/README.md

 Functionality:

-Progress Tracker for Uploads
+Progress Tracker for Uploads....how does this work?

 Guest-Sign-Up

 Activation email for users

-Refactor the album show???
+Deal with:

-Restful PlayCount
+PlayCount
-SongComment
+Comments @ specific song time
 Shuffle Playlists
-Deal with:
 Duration...